lino202/cocoro/README.md

 # Usage

-For now it is working in chrome canary on windows only and in my case I have to set msi pc dragon center to use the discrete gpu
+For now it is working in chrome on windows only and in my case I have to set msi pc dragon center to use the discrete gpu

 # Install